drocheam/optrace/docs/source/usage/elements.rst

    array([0. , 0.5, 0. ])

-When tracing the raytracer sets all transmission values below a specific threshold :python:`T_TH` to zero.
+When tracing, the raytracer sets all transmission values below a specific threshold :python:`T_TH` to zero.
 This is done to avoid ghost rays, that are rays that merely contribute to the light distribution or image but are nonetheless calculated and reduce performance.
-An example could be rays far away from the mean value in normal distribution/ gaussian function.
+An example are rays far outside of a normal distribution.

-By default the threshold value is
+By default the relative threshold value is

 .. doctest::